 - Doesn’t mess up hands while writing, but it does while refilling the ink cartridge.
 Compared to other fountain pens… this is the best buy for “bold Calligraphy”.

-- It is grab and go.
+- It’s a grab and go product.
 Unlike setting up the work-station and dipping the pens in ink-bottle, this is a quicker way to get started with Calligraphy.

 - If you are looking for thinner strokes, then switch to other tools available as Calligraphy pens.
 The wide nibs of Parker fountain pens will give you thicker strokes, just like the bamboo pens.